grncdr/js-pockets/README.md

 });
 ```

-When we call `p.get('database')`, the pocket will call the function we provided to obtain it's value.
+When we call `p.get('database')`, the pocket will call the function we provided to obtain a value for the name `'database'`.
 This also shows the first bit of implicit behaviour: because the function requires a parameter named `config`, the pocket will pass the _resolved_ value of `pocket.get('config')` to the function.

 ## Result Caching